 It is important to be very clear on another issue relating to the Moratorium and the properties that were expressly exempt from its restrictions.
 There is a subclass of Existing Commitments that are referenced as "pipeline projects."
 The term is very apt because it literally describes projects that are at a certain point in the development pipeline.
 In brief, a "pipeline project" is one that has a "will-serve" letter from the CCSD and a project application pending with the County.
-"Pipeline projects" were not connected to the CCSD system at the time of the Moratorium, but they were exempted from the reach of the Moratorium out of a sense of "fairness" (and almost certainly to avoid potential litigation); however, a "pipeline project" has a lesser claim to water service than an existing paying customer actually connected to the CCSD water system with a paid for meter in place.
+"Pipeline projects" were not connected to the CCSD system at the time of the Moratorium, but they were exempted from the reach of the Moratorium out of a sense of "fairness" (and almost certainly to avoid potential litigation); however, a "pipeline project" was not a CCSD customer.
+In terms of vested rights and taking principals, a "pipeline project" has a lesser claim to water service than an existing paying customer actually connected to the CCSD water system with a paid for meter in place.
 The Bookout and Hadian properties were existing customers and not "pipeline projects."